-Beaver Creek in Sparta, WI will be the recipient of lunker structures built during our work day on Saturday, June 23, from 9 a.m. to 2 p.m.
+We will be building LUNKER structures in Sparta, WI for installation in a local stream in June from 9 a.m. to 2 p.m.
 Volunteers are encouraged to plan some local fishing in the Driftless Area.
 To volunteer or for more information on this work day, contact Dave Carlson.

-Coldwater River Watershed Fall Macroinvertebrate Study, Alto, Michigan
+Coldwater River Watershed Fall Macroinvertebrate Study, Freeport, Michigan

 Oak Brook TU members will return to the Coldwater River near Alto, Michigan on Saturday, October 10 to continue the four-year macroinvertebrate survey as part of a Michigan Clean Water Corps grant which commenced in 2014.
 The October study will take place from 9 a.m. to 2 p.m. with the meeting location in Freeport, Michigan.